EOEPCA/system-architecture/docs/reference-architecture/data-gateway-BB.md

 The Data Gateway building block provides a consolidated and consistent capability for accessing the data offering of an extensible set of data providers and datasets.

 Within the architecture there are a number of points of interaction with data sources for discovery and access to datasets and data products.
-Each data source has its own interface requirements, including authentication, metadata search, data retrieval, etc.
+Each _Data Provider/Dataset_ has their own specific rules-of-engagement that must be uniquely taken into account...

+* Interfaces/standards for discovery, metadata search and data retrieval
+* Metadata and data formats
+* Delivery of data assets from underlying storage
+* Approach to user identity, authentication and authorization

-Rather than implement the logic required for specific data source interaction in each BB where it is required - instead the Data Gateway provides a consolidated implementation that all platform services can reuse and exploit as they require.
-In this way, the interface with each data provider is only implemented once, and there is only one implementation that requires maintenance in the case that the data provider interface evolves.
+**_Rather than implement the logic required for specific data source interaction in each BB where it is required - instead the Data Gateway provides a consolidated implementation that all platform services can reuse and exploit as they require.
+In this way, the interface with each data provider is only implemented once, and there is only one implementation that requires maintenance in the case that the data provider interface evolves._**{ .blue-text }

 ### Capabilities